How to Interpret Time On Site, Time On Page, & Bounce Rate in Google Analytics

 - Page loading time - if your pages load slowly, visitors may quickly navigate away.
 Google Analytics provides page loading time information

 - Website navigation - your website should be easy to navigate.
-If visitors don't know how to find information they may quickly leave.
+If visitors don't know how to find the information they need they may quickly leave.
 Avoid complex multi-level menus

 - Professional look - your website should look professional.
 A website that looks "home-made" might turn off some visitors